aninchat/theasciiconstruct/content/post/junos-bgp-and-bgp-unnumbered.md

 }
 ```

+I've defined a policy-statement called 'allow_loopback0'.
+In this, we match on interface lo0.0 and also specifically match the IP address 192.168.100.1/32 (as an exact match).
 We then add this as an export policy under BGP:

 ```
 {master:0}[edit]